Ask anyone what they think when you say “Pineapple”, and they will almost certainly say “Hawaiʻi”!

 - Learn about the history of the pineapple and how it came to Hawaii, and

-- A pineapple is neither a pine nor an apple, but a fruit consisting of many coalesced berries.
+- A pineapple is neither a pine nor an apple, but a fruit consisting of many berries that have grown together.

 - The scientific name of a pineapple is Ananas comosus.
 This word comes from the Tupi words “nanas” (which means pine) and “comosus” (which means tufted).
 Tupi is the language used by the Tupi people, who are indigenous people of Brazil.